jdbeutel/ics699-docs/README.md

 send out a bunch of holiday cards.
 Then the Post Office returns a few, because the addressee has moved during the year, so I sometimes need to contact friends or relatives to get the updated address.
-Phone numbers and email addresses also change occassionally.
+Phone numbers and email addresses also change occasionally.
 With this app, one person can automatically share an update with friends or family.

 I have done several class projects leading up to this one: